Coronavirus: Italy to take legal action over COVID vaccine delays | DW | 24.01.2021

 "We plan to make the pharmaceutical industry respect signed contracts," Michel told France's Europe-1 radio, adding that EU officials "pounded our fist on the table" with Pfizer last week to make sure the delays end by this coming week.

-Michel did not mention possible sanctions but noted that the EU would insist on transparency about the reasons behind the holdups.
+Michel did not mention possible sanctions, but noted that the EU would insist on transparency about the reasons behind the holdup.

-The EU has signed six vaccine contracts for more than two billion doses, but only the Pfizer-BioNTech and Moderna vaccines have so far been approved for use.
+The EU has signed six vaccine contracts for more than 2 billion doses, but only the BioNTech-Pfizer and Moderna vaccines have so far been approved for use.

 After the manufacturing partners BioNTech-Pfizer announced delays in deliveries last week, British-Swedish firm AstraZeneca on Friday also said that initial deliveries will fall short on supply because of a production error.

 The European Medicines Agency is expected to assess the AstraZeneca vaccine at the end of the week.
-The vaccine, developed together with Oxford University, is already in use in the UK.
+The vaccine, developed together with Oxford University, is already in use in the United Kingdom.

 mvb/mm (dpa, Reuters, AP)